 No gardener wants to see the end of the season.
 Looking out to the flower garden on a frosty morning and seeing dead, frostbitten plants is a sad sight, indeed.
 Especially after a growing season of hard work and enjoying fresh bouquets throughout the house.

 But not all hope is lost, as there are some steps you can take to keep the chill of the changing seasons from shutting down your cutting garden completely.

 Cold fall frosts will kill many flowers that are known as tender annuals, such as zinnias, sunflowers, and cosmos.
 Other annuals, such as calendulas and sweet peas, known as hardy annuals, have a better chance of survival, especially when protective measures such as mulch and row covers are used.

 What is a frost date in gardening?

-You can find out when to expect your first fall frost by using your zip code at the Farmer’s Almanac.
-This date will help you plan for the cooling weather.
+You can determine when to expect your first fall frost using your zip code at Dave’s Garden.
+The date will help you plan for the cooling weather.

-What’s the difference between frost and freeze for the garden?
+What’s the difference between frost and freeze in the garden?

-Okay, so you know what the first frost means, and you’ve looked up when to expect it for your area.
+Okay, so you know what the first frost means, and you’ve looked up when to expect it in your area.
 But does that mean your whole garden will be flash-frozen?

-When you see frost on the leaves of your flower plants, what you’re looking at is ice crystals on the surface of the leaves.
+When you see frost on the leaves of your flower plants, you’re looking at ice crystals on the surface of the leaves.
 It was left there from the cold water vapor in the air.
-Many hardy annuals can survive this level of frost because the damage is limited to the exterior of the plant.
+Many hardy annuals can survive this frost level because the damage is limited to the plant’s exterior.